 So what are some of the areas where social work and psychology jobs will grow in the future?

 Top social work careers

 Having a mental illness or managing substance misuse should not mean individuals can’t strive to live their best life.
 You could help people access the services they need.
 Or develop strategies to navigate things like working or finding housing, managing stress or even developing healthy relationships.
 Help people build their resilience so they can survive – and thrive.

 This field – also referred to as ‘green social work’ – is concerned with how environmental issues, such as extreme weather events and climate change, affect the wellbeing of people and communities.
 In Australia specifically, devastating bushfires have become more frequent in recent years.
 So there’s an increased need for social workers who have the knowledge to help in these particular circumstances.

 Child, school and family

 Social workers play an essential role in helping to provide children and families with the support they need to ensure that everyone is safe and well.
 This can involve working with children who are at risk, and their families.
-In some situations it involves helping provide out of home care, such as foster care or kinship care for kids who can’t continue to stay at home.
+In some situations it involves helping provide out of home care, such as foster care or kinship care for children who can’t continue to stay at home.
 Or work in a school to help kids get the most out of their learning.

 Community social work